 ‘They’re here, they’ve really come,’ Choridae sends to nobird in particular.
 ‘I must find Lord Hilaetos, he must be warned before it is too late.’

-‘The hawks,’ Choridae sends as a steady shiver overtakes his being.
-‘The red-tail flock, they’ve come.
+‘It’s the damned hawks,’ Choridae sends as a steady shiver takes him.
+‘The Red Hawk Flock, they’ve come.
 We tried to fight, high pair eagles, believe me we did, all of us.
 The young, the old, even I – as their captain I had every chance to escape when the feathers began to fly, I gave my orders and I had safe passage to the Northern Leg, but I stayed.
 I stayed and fought, I was among the first wave to respond to the assault, I had to defend my flock, but… there were too many.
-Are too many, the dayguard doesn’t stand a chance.
-Where…’
+Are too many.
+The dayguard doesn’t stand a chance.
+Where… where is…’

 ‘High pair eagles, what do you mean to do?’

 The eagles look to one another again with those same grave hazel eyes, but not in realization.
 They look to one another now with a sad kind of certainty and knowing, an acceptance of a fate which has long been flapping their way.

 ‘We mean to join you as soon as we can, Choridae,’ sends Lysander.
 An orchestra of wild shrieks and kee-awws batter the ears of all those perched in The Sticks.
 ‘Yes, just as soon as we can.
 That is my promise.’